telamon/picochat/README.md

 **Picochat** is a metaverse bar that runs on top of picostack, it is the first of it's kind and will serve as a reference application for the framework.

-**Picostack** is an extremely immature and experimental Web3 framework that focuses on smartcontracts instead of crypto.
+**Picostack** is an extremely immature and experimental Web3 framework that focuses on contracts instead of crypto.

 A custom zero-cost blockchain
 that uses a functional-consensus.